-How to keep track of your data and minutes
+How to keep track of your mobile data and minutes

 By Martin Pratt

 Exceeding your mobile allowance can result in hefty bills.
-Find out how to monitor your bundle and make minutes and messages last longer.
+Find out how to monitor your bundle on iPhones and Android phones to make minutes and messages last longer.

 Does the risk of going over your monthly data limit or chatting away your included minutes give you cause for concern?
 You're not alone.

 We asked more than 1,200 Which? readers how they use their phone and keep track of their usage, and found that more than 50% of you are concerned about an unexpectedly high bill.

 Our survey also found that a third of you didn't know how to see how much data or how many minutes you had used, and about three quarters of you didn't know how much this costs outside their bundle.
 Understandably, 63% of you didn’t want to have to increase their monthly bill to make sure they have plenty to spare.

 That worry means we're not getting the most out of our phones and contracts, with some people going to fairly extreme lengths to avoid 'bill shock'.

 The good news is that monitoring your usage is a doddle and most of the simple tasks we use our phones for every day, such as checking emails, don't use much data at all.